 Key Stage Two children also cover new topics on a yearly basis, which may develop into a four year topic cycle.
 Some of the topics we have covered include: The Tudors; The Vikings; The Olympics; Space and World War Two.

 All children access a rich diet of core Maths and English through daily lessons and cross-curricular approaches.
-Our planning for these lessons is based on the new National Curriculum, with Years 2 and 6 working on the objectives from the National Strategies in preparation for their end of key stage assessments.
+Our planning for these lessons is based on the National Curriculum objectives.
+Please visit our subject specific pages for further information.

 We believe learning comes to life for children when it is interactive and aim to bring in real life experiences to enhance our curriculum.
 We plan and arrange for visits and visitors linked to current learning or end a topic by having a theme day.
 Examples of this include: visits to Eden Camp and The Royal Armouries; visits from local heroes(police, vet, nurse, dentist, fire fighter) and circus performers; creating a carnival day with traditional fairground games and a whole school space day swap around!